RedwindA/GPT-sovits-2-OpenAI/README-en.md

 If both are running on the same host machine, and GPT-sovits API is running directly (non-dockerized), the environment variable should be `BACKEND_URL=http://host.docker.internal:9880` (current default configuration).
 You can also combine both using docker compose in the same docker network.

 2. If API_KEY is not configured, the service will be accessible by everyone

-3. The VOICE_MAPPING variable must be filled in to enable model switching.
-Model paths must use forward slashes.